 Read: How to Blur or Pixelate an Image on Windows 11/10 using various other software.

-How do you use non-destructive blur in Photoshop?
+How do you slightly blur a photo in Photoshop?

-To work non-destructively when working with the Blur, Sharpen or Smudge tool, create a new blank layer, or use an Adjustment layer for the different adjustments.
+To slightly blur a photo in Photoshop when working with the Blur, Sharpen or Smudge tool, create a new blank layer, or use an Adjustment layer for the different adjustments.
 This will ensure that all changes are made on the new layer or the Adjustment layer.
 You should also duplicate the original image and make all changes to the duplicate.